FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 You will need to run through the following steps:

 - Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-mainnet-1.3) or obtain it from a reputable source.
 - You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-mainnet-1.3`.
+If it doesn't work, you might need to make it executable, e.g. by running `chmod +x seq-mainnet-1.3`.
 - Apply Cosmovisor environment variables: `source ~/.profile`.
 These might already be applied through `~/.bashrc` or `~/.zshrc`.
 Refer to [install cosmovisor section](./RUN_NODE.md#install-cosmovisor) if in doubt.
 - Register the upgrade: `cosmovisor add-upgrade features-and-optimisations <path-to-downloaded-fuelsequencerd-binary>`.
 - From here on, the upgrade process is expected to take place automatically.
+- Make sure to also follow the *Sidecar Upgrade Instructions* if you're running Sidecar.

 #### Without Cosmovisor

 The recommended steps to upgrade to the new version without Cosmovisor are as follows:

 - Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-mainnet-1.3) or obtain it from a reputable source.
 - You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-mainnet-1.3`.
+If it doesn't work, you might need to make it executable, e.g. by running `chmod +x seq-mainnet-1.3`.
 - At the upgrade height, once your node has stopped automatically, back up the `.fuelsequencer` directory, especially the `.fuelsequencer/data/priv_validator_state.json` file.
 - Swap the old binary with the downloaded binary, and restart your node.
 - From here on, the upgrade process is expected to take place automatically.
+- Make sure to also follow the *Sidecar Upgrade Instructions* if you're running Sidecar.

 ### Sidecar Upgrade Instructions